Baisakhi 2022

 Guru Gobind Singh Ji baptized the five Beloveds (Panj Pyaras) at Sri Anandpur Sahib.
 He gave them the title of Singh and then he himself received Amrit from them.
 Therefore, this day is observed as the founding day of the Khalsa Panth.

-The Historical significance of Vaisakhi
+The Historical Significance of Vaisakhi

 On April 13, 1919 AD, General Dyer commanded his force to massacre the unarmed Indians who had gathered at Jallianwala Bagh, Amritsar.
 Baisakhi is the day to pay homage to those martyrs.

-Hope this Vaisakhi brings good fortune, may you be endowed with happiness, health & wealth.
+Hope this Vaisakhi brings good fortune, and may you be endowed with happiness, health & wealth.
 Happy Vaisakhi!

 The Review

-Happy Vaisakhi 2022
+Happy Vaisakhi 2023

 Vaisakhi is a day of joyous celebration for Sikhs throughout the world, bringing happiness and excitement.
 The northern state of Punjab in India is jubilant with religious ceremonies, fairs, and celebrations as it commemorates the creation of the Khalsa.